The Plan Cafe in the Morgan Arcade

 These galleries featured select works by Paul Cézanne, Claude Monet, Vincent Van Gogh, Camille Pissarro, and August Renoir.

-In addition, the museum features galleries covering natural history, archaeology, and the geology of Wales.
+Also, the museum features galleries covering natural history, archaeology, and the geology of Wales.

-Entrance is free, but non-flash photography is limited to personal use or study, and requires filling out a form.
+Entrance is free, but non-flash photography is limited to personal use or study and requires filling out a form.

 Entrance to Bute Park